 Creating the Project¶

-Alternative to the above steps, the project can be created by doing the following:
+The project can be created by doing the following:

 - Select File | New | Make Project with Existing Code

 - Fill in the Project Name and set the Existing Code Location to the Copter directory